armandvanhelsync/very-simple-contact-form/readme.txt

 You can change the layout (CSS) of your form using the custom style page in WP dashboard.

 Question?
 Please take a look at the FAQ section.

+---

+IMPORTANT INFO: I WILL REMOVE THE CUSTOM STYLE EDITOR IN NEXT UPDATE (VERSION 3.8).

+WHY?
+BECAUSE THERE ARE MANY PLUGINS FOR THAT SUCH AS MY OWN PLUGIN <a href="https://wordpress.org/plugins/very-simple-custom-style">Very Simple Custom Style</a>.

+SO IF YOU'VE ADDED CUSTOM STYLE, PLEASE REMOVE THIS AND USE (FOR EXAMPLE) MY PLUGIN IN STEAD.

+---

 = Translation =
 Dutch, German, French, Danish, Swedish, Finnish, Italian, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian, Hungarian and Turkish translation included.
 More translations are very welcome!
 Please contact me via my website.